 2. Public Library Services in First Nation Communities

-The establishment of provincial policy for the delivery of public library services in First Nation communities, by First Nation communities, is required.
-Many of these communities have few to no library services, and this gap inhibits opportunities for them to learn, discover and create – opportunities available to other British Columbians.
+The establishment of provincial resources and funding to support and work with First Nation communities on defining, developing, and delivering public library services in First Nation communities, by First Nation communities, is required.
+Many of these communities have few to no library services, and this gap inhibits certain opportunities for learning, discovery and creativity that are available to other British Columbians.

 Government commitment to connectivity is needed.
 Connectivity is critical in the digital age, yet adequate broadband is always in short supply and/or cost-prohibitive, particularly in rural or remote locations.
 Most libraries are faced with both rising costs and rising demand.